justinlhudson/Microcontroller-Framework/README.md

 # Microcontroller-Framework

-The goal is to create a template project to create applications independent of the microcontroller.
+The goal is to create a template project to create applications independent of the microcontroller MCU.
 By creating classes to abstract the specifics of the microcontroller one can more easily change between controllers without having to change the higher level application.

 ## Development